J-coupling NMR Spectroscopy with Nitrogen Vacancy Centers at High Fields: Introduction

-\emph{Introduction.-- } Nuclear Magnetic Resonance (NMR) spectroscopy has established itself as a fundamental tool for exploring materials since its inception in the 1950s~\cite{Slichter78,levitt2013spin,tampieri2022a}.
+Nuclear Magnetic Resonance (NMR) spectroscopy has established itself as a fundamental tool for exploring materials since its inception in the 1950s~\cite{Slichter78,levitt2013spin,tampieri2022a}.
 This technique is essential for analyzing molecular structure and function.
 It finds extensive applications in the examination of macroscopic biological tissues and functional studies in medical imaging~\cite{,chary2008nmr,bottomley1984nmr,abragam1961principles}.
-However, the inherent low sensitivity of standard NMR spectroscopy restricts its application to bulky samples~\cite{allert2022advances}.
+However, the inherent low sensitivity of standard NMR spectroscopy restricts its application to bulky samples, typically requiring microliter volumes with conventional macroscopic coils or nanoliter volumes with microcoils~\cite{allert2022advances}.
 In this scenario, newly developed solid-state quantum sensors, open up new avenues for spectroscopic measurements with unprecedented sensitivity and spatial resolution, enabling studies at the cellular~\cite{neuling2023prospects} and single-molecular level~\cite{sushkov2014all,shi2015single,lovchinsky2016nuclear}.
-In particular, quantum sensors consisting on NV ensembles have demonstrated their utility in conducting NMR spectroscopy on microscopic samples at room temperature~\cite{glenn2018high,bucher2020hyperpolarisation,arunkumar2021micron}, while the pursuit of extending the operating range of NV-based sensors into the high magnetic field regime is driven by the advantages offered by elevated fields.
+In particular, quantum sensors consisting on NV ensembles have demonstrated their utility in conducting NMR spectroscopy on microscopic samples at room temperature, reaching sample volumes of picoliters~\cite{allert2022advances,glenn2018high,bucher2020hyperpolarisation,arunkumar2021micron}.
+The pursuit of extending the operating range of NV-based sensors into the high magnetic field regime is driven by the advantages offered by elevated fields.
 Namely, a larger thermal nuclear spin polarization and enhanced energy shifts that simplify data extraction.